Jedidiah-Solomon/zarc-epp-tester/README.md

 └── README.md               # This file

-Add /certs if you have the SSL files
+Add /certs if you have the SSL files.
+Also note that /others are just for more functions to perform.

 EPP Operations Supported
 1. Login/Logout